Trevis42/trevis42.github.io/index.md

 # Portfolio

 ## Welcome!
-Thank you for visiting my site,
+Thank you for visiting my portfolio site.
 Here you will find links to my profile as well as various projects I have on github.
 Feel free to view them in any order.